The 9 Must-Have Skills For Finance Managers Who Want To Secure That £80k+Job

 Transferable skills will give you the ability to see your past experience in a new light.
 That experience can be as varied as volunteer work to a full-time job, your weekend hobby or a coding job.
 During each experience, skills are acquired that can be applied to your future career success.

 Your coding skills

-Coding is the skill for 21st century applicants.
+Coding is a skill for 21st-century applicants.
 You don’t need to know how to build the next Airbnb app, but a basic understanding of how the Web works and how software and apps are built can give you a big advantage.
 Most positions require some technical knowledge, but even if your job never requires you to be overly technical, you should know what’s happening under the hood.
 While coding is complex, technology has simplified this skill.
 Thanks to organisations like Khan Academy and General Assembly it’s never been easier to learn how to code.

 Your big data skills

 Data is all around us in every digital and social media exchange that occurs and it’s going to get bigger and morph more and more into an ‘everyday tool’ as technology advances.
-With big data you can gain a competitive advantage, whether it is just in your private apps or inside your business.
+With big data, you can gain a competitive advantage, whether it is just in your private apps or inside your business.
 Understanding customer preferences and knowing how to utilise big data will help you to be a person who makes more informed business decisions.

 If you need to brush up your Big Data knowledge base and tools, visit Udemy.
 They offer a wide range of big data courses.